Python-SIP/sip/doc/annotations.rst

     to define a Python constructor that has no corresponding C++ constructor.
     This annotation is used to suppress the generation of the constructor in the derived class.

-.. function-annotation:: NoKeywordArgs

-    .. versionadded:: 4.10

-    .. deprecated:: 4.12
-        Use the :fanno:`KeywordArgs` annotation with a value of ``"None"``.

-    This boolean annotation specifies that the argument parser generated for this function will not support passing the parameters using Python's keyword argument syntax.
-In other words, the argument parser will only support normal positional arguments.
-This annotation is useful when the default setting of allowing keyword arguments has been changed via the command line or the :directive:`%Module` directive, but you would still like certain functions to only support positional arguments.

 .. function-annotation:: NoRaisesPyException